 Check the Internet connection

 You can click the Wi-Fi menu at the top-right corner of the Apple menu bar and disable it.
 Then, turn it on again after waiting for a moment.
-If the Internet continues unstable, you can try another Wi-Fi.
+If the Internet continues to be unstable, you can try another Wi-Fi.

 After that, redo the software update in System Preferences.